 A Glance at Vision Coverage in Georgia

-- Adults are absent from this requirement and you won’t have coverage for basics like eye exams, glasses or contact lenses.
+- Adults are absent from this requirement and you won’t have coverage for basics like comprehensive eye exams, glasses or contact lenses.

 - Seniors are also without coverage, in many cases, because Medicare Parts A and B don’t cover routine vision care.
 A Medicare supplement or an Advantage Plan provides coverage for vision care for some seniors, but often the simpler solution is to purchase a standalone vision insurance plan that reduces the cost of vision care without paying for extra coverages you may not need.